raptorjs-legacy/rapido/README.md

 # Installation

 The only prerequisite for Rápido is Node.
-Rápido should be installed as a global script using `npm` as shown below:<br>
+After Node has been installed, Rápido should be installed as a global script using `npm` as shown below:<br>
 ```
 $ npm install rapido --global